veilco/augur-lite/README.md

     -   There are no reporting fees.
 This means creating markets on AugurLite does not require validity or no-show bonds, and is much cheaper.
 Users only pay market creator fees that are deducted when users sell complete sets or claim trading proceeds.
     -   There are no fee windows or fee tokens.
 The single “oracle” address has the final say on the resolution of the market.
     -   There’s no concept of forking.
 There’s a single genesis universe which contains all markets and all share tokens.
 This universe keeps track of open interest across markets.
 -   AugurLite markets can you use any ERC-20 compliant token as denomination tokens, not just CASH.
-NOTE: This will change to only allow a single currency.
-    -   Veil will support markets denominated in DAI.
+Instead of Augur-wide specific, the denomination token is specified at the Universe level.
 -   Augur contracts were written in Solidity version 0.4.20.
 AugurLite contracts are updated to use the most recent stable version of version 0.4.xx: 0.4.26.
 -   Following all the changes above, the deployment and testing scripts are much simpler and more streamlined.